springernature/vpat/springerlink.md

 </ul></td>
 <td>Partially Supports</td>
 <td>
-Where user input errors are automatically detected in our own software, the items that are in error are identified to the user with warning text adjacent to the input field.
+Where user input errors are automatically detected by our own software, those errors are identified with warning text adjacent to the input field.
 We do not rely on visual characteristics alone (e.g. colour) to indicate user input errors.
 <br><br>
 In some parts of the site, we additionally use an <code>aria-describedby</code> property to associate error messages with invalid fields.
 <br><br>
-User account pages located at link.springer.com/account and pages located at checkout.springer.com unsemantically identify errors in label elements, which may be problematic for some types of Assistive Technology.
+User account pages located at link.springer.com/account and pages located at checkout.springer.com use unsemantic, unassociated, label elements to mark up errors.
 <br><br>
 Pages located at order.springer.com rely solely on built-in browser error checking, and do not identify errors in text.
 Some users with and without Assistive Technology may be unable to access these error states.
 </td>